Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "You can start changing our world for the better daily, no matter how small the action."
+> "Life is not always a matter of holding good cards, but sometimes, playing a poor hand well. "
-> — **Nelson Mandela**
+> — **Jack London**

 ---

-_Last updated: 11 April 2025 ⏳_
+_Last updated: 12 April 2025 ⏳_